Below you will find information on the questions I get asked most often.

 How can I buy your meals?

-And, I'm always happy for you to call if you would like to pre-order for a quick pick up, or have any questions.
+you are always welcome to call if you would prefer to place your order over the phone or have any questions.

 Are all your meals frozen?